 How long does it take?

 Not to sound like a broken record, but it depends.
 Great, target-hitting videos take time to produce, and we don’t believe in cutting corners or sacrificing quality.
-On average, you can expect 10-12 weeks for production time, which includes the time required for your input, feedback and revisions.
-Every project and client is unique, so the time required for production does vary.
+On average, you can expect 8-12 weeks for production time, which includes the time required for your input, feedback and revisions.
 Sometimes things move a lot quicker, and sometimes we may need to hit the breaks before moving forward.
 It all depends on how quickly we can get feedback, how many revisions you request, and the overall complexity of the project.

 How do feedback and revisions work?

 Creating a video with Demo Duck is a team effort and collaboration is key to making something successful.
 We look at our clients as the end-all-be-all content experts.
 In turn, we ask you to trust us as the expert on video production.
 At each step in the process, you’ll have time and opportunities to provide essential feedback through our built-in revision process.

 The easiest way to get started is to simply get in touch and let us know what you’re looking for.
 If it feels like a good fit, we’ll provide a formal proposal to show just what we can do for you.
 Once the proposal is approved, we’ll send along a Video Services Agreement with an initial invoice for 50% of the project total.
 We’ll also provide a creative brief for you to complete and then schedule our kick-off call.